College-Level Academic Appeals normally apply only to academic decisions relating to a Faculty-Level Academic Appeal.

 - secure storage of appeal documentation for a period of seven (7) years.

-18.2.c Role of the Student Advisor
+18.2.c Role of the Student Appeal Advisor

-A student advisor shall be made available to advise the student throughout the process and during the Academic Appeal Hearing.
+A student appeal advisor shall be made available to advise the student throughout the process and during the Academic Appeal Hearing.
 A student may contact an advisor by contacting the Office of the Registrar.

-Confidential information may at times be shared by the School and/or student with the advisor.
+Confidential information may at times be shared by the Faculty and/or student with the advisor.
 The advisor shall respect this confidentiality at all times.
 It is understood that at no time during either the Grade Review or Academic Appeal stages will the advisor compromise Humber’s academic standards/regulations.

 It is assumed that the student will disclose all relevant information to the advisor and that the student shall prepare and present all relevant material to the Academic Appeal Panel.
 The advisor shall listen to ensure all material is presented fully and fairly.